-We get questions all of the time where someone will ask; "How much horsepower can I get from one of your small blocks?"
+Well for starters, I'm retired now and don't build engines anymore, but I used to get questions all of the time where someone would ask; "How much horsepower can I get from one of your small blocks?"
 Or; "How much power can I get from one of your blown small blocks (or big block)?"

 Another VERY important aspect is WHERE will it make its power.
 A lot of guys say they want a 500 HP 350 Chevy.
 Just because you can GET 500 HP out of an engine CERTAINLY doesn't mean it will make any "torque" in the RPM range you need it to be, nor make any horsepower in a useable RPM range to make your car "go".
 In other words, if it is a small block that makes big power, it will only make that big power at really high RPMs, like 8,000 or so to make its "peak power", well that sure as hell isn't going to do you any good at 2,000 - 4,500 RPM where you'll be 95% ohe time on the street, and unless you have a car that is set-up with super low gears, a very high stall converter and everything else to accommodate a very high reving engine that HAS to be in it's peak RPM range to MAKE its peak power, then what you'll have is a complete and utter TURD at anything and everything below its peak RPM.
 Do you really want to be driving around at 8,000 RPM all day just to get your car to go?
 It would be like having a chain saw engine under your hood.
 No power unless it's at wide open throttle at max RPM.
 Can you cut a tree down with a chainsaw at just above an idle, or even at half throttle?
 Hell no!
 Those engines make NO torque (for a reason - so you don't get yanked off your feet and killed).
 The only way you can use an engine like that is if it is at its peak RPM all the time.
 Do you think having an engine that makes big power at only its peak RPM would be good to have under your hood?
 Hardly!